fjenett/Gradio-Dev-Docker/README.md

 ### Component development

 Inside `src/` are template files to start with.
+They are adapted from the `ColorPicker` component of Gradio.
 These are mapped into the running container (see `./dev-scripts/run-docker-container.sh`) and you can edit them in place.
-Any change should trigger a reload with one of the two servers above (`gradio/` --> backend server, `ui/` --> frontend server).
+Any change should trigger a reload with one of the two servers above (`app.py` and `gradio/` --> backend server, `ui/` --> frontend server).

 ```
 src